Strawberry Switchblade

-Strawberry Switchblade were a Scottish new wave/pop duo formed in Glasgow in 1981 by Jill Bryson and Rose McDowall, best known for their song "Since Yesterday" from 1985, and their flamboyant clothing with bows and polka-dots.
+Strawberry Switchblade were a Scottish pop duo formed in Glasgow in 1981 by Rose McDowall and Jill Bryson best known for their song "Since Yesterday" from 1985, and their flamboyant clothing with bows and polka-dots.

 History

+Early life and musical influences

+Strawberry Switchblade emerged from the meeting between Rose McDowall and Jill Bryson within the Glasgow punk scene in the late 1970s.